-Coughing up blood is not generally associated with any particular stage of lung cancer over another, according to the American Cancer Society.
+Coughing up blood is not generally associated with any particular stage of lung cancer over another, according to the

-But most symptoms of lung cancer appear when the disease has already reached an advanced stage.
+However, most symptoms of lung cancer appear when the disease has already reached an advanced stage.

 Your oncologist can provide a more accurate assessment of your situation, although life expectancy estimation is not an exact science.